asyncapi/parser-js/README.md

 1. Create custom parser module that exports three functions:

-    - `validate` - function that validates (its syntax) the value of used schema.
+    - `validate` - function that validates (its syntax) used schema.
-    - `parse` - function that parses the given scheme to the [AsyncAPI Schema Format](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#schemaObject).
+    - `parse` - function that parses the given schema to the [AsyncAPI Schema Format](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#schemaObject).
     - `getMimeTypes` - function that returns the list of mime types that will be used as the `schemaFormat` property to determine the mime type of a given schema.

     Example: